sergej-kurakin/jenkins-pipeline-demo/README.md

-# jenkins-pipeline-demo
+# Jenkins Pipeline Demo

-Jenkins Pipeline Demo
+Little demo how to setup Jenkins Pipeline for PHP project